SMA crossover backtest — the whole bot.

 What is Sortino Ratio?

-The Sortino Ratio is a variation of the Sharpe Ratio that penalizes only downside volatility (returns below the target or risk-free rate), not upside volatility.
-A strategy with frequent small gains and rare large losses will score higher on Sortino than Sharpe.
+The Sortino Ratio is a variation of the Sharpe Ratio that penalizes only downside volatility — returns below a target rate (the MAR, commonly 0 or the risk-free rate) — not upside volatility.
+A positively skewed strategy (frequent small losses, rare large gains) scores relatively higher on Sortino than on Sharpe, because its large gains are not counted as risk.
 Sortino above 1.0 is generally considered good; below 0.5 is weak.

 What is Calmar Ratio?